Northrop Grumman MQ-8 Fire Scout: Operational history

 In May 2011, three MQ-8s were deployed to northern Afghanistan for intelligence, surveillance, and reconnaissance (ISR) purposes.
 During the 2011 military intervention in Libya, several Fire Scouts were operated on board the Halyburton by HSL-42 Squadron as part of Operation Unified Protector.
-On 21 June 2011, a MQ-8 from Halyburton was shot down by pro-Gaddaffi forces during a reconnaissance mission.
+On 21 June 2011, a MQ-8 from Halyburton was shot down by pro-Gaddafi forces during a reconnaissance mission.

 The U.S. Navy briefly grounded the MQ-8B after two aircraft crashed within a week.
 In the first incident, a Fire Scout reportedly crashed off the coast of Africa on 30 March after it was unable to land on the frigate Simpson following a surveillance mission.
 On 6 April 2012, another Fire Scout crashed in Afghanistan.
 An investigation into the crash in Afghanistan determined the cause was a faulty navigation system.
 The cause of the crash near Simpson remained less clear, tougher maintenance procedures were put in place to prevent faulty aircraft from going on-mission.
 The Fire Scout was back flying over Afghanistan by May, and returned to sea-based ISR "anti-piracy" operations by August.

 On 1 December 2012, Klakring returned from a five-month deployment supporting anti-piracy operations for the U.S. Africa Command.
 The Navy's fourth Fire Scout detachment logged over 500 flight hours and regularly maintained 12-hour days on station, switching to provide continuous support.
 One Fire Scout set a single-day record, providing ISR coverage for a 24-hour period in September 2012 over the course of 10 flights.
 On 31 March 2013, an MQ-8B deployed on Robert G. Bradley completed its 600th deployed flight hour, during the Fire Scout's fifth sea-based deployment.
 It was the first time a Helicopter Sea Combat Squadron (HSC-22) deployed with a Fire Scout; previous deployments were conducted by the Helicopter Maritime Strike community.
 Between 2006 and 2013, the Fire Scout flew over 8,000 hours, over half in real-world operations.
 In June 2013, Helicopter Strike Maritime Squadron (HSM) 46, Det.
 9 surpassed the MQ-8B's monthly flight record at sea aboard Samuel B. Roberts, flying for 333 flight hours during the helicopter's sixth deployment.